radiantearth/ml4gd/06142018-washington-dc/w1-lc-taxonomy/draft_notes.md

 MW: System of Environmental-Economic Accounting (SEEA) https://unstats.un.org/unsd/envaccounting/seearev/seea_cf_final_en.pdf (Annex 1.C, page 299)

-## LCCS-like will allow for dichotmous and then mediated decisions, then adding in contexts for time and spatial proximity
+***LCCS-like will allow for dichotmous and then mediated decisions, then adding in contexts for time and spatial proximity***

-L
 Mark's commnet:
 - Who is the end user of the land cover map?
 That will inform land cover labels.

 -----------------------------------------------